-Your child's attendance in school is very important to his or her continued success.
+It is important that all students attend school every day as consistent attendance helps students to excel academically.
 We will make every effort to assist your child in the attainment of a quality education, but attendance is the responsibility of the parent or guardian.
+The parent/guardian should contact the school if extenuating circumstances regarding a child's absence exist.